 Dining on a cruise ship is not all buffet lines and 3 a.m. room service (although it's that, too).
 We offer our insider tips and tricks of the cruise trade to keep you well fed, in the know and up to your ears in ice cream at sea.
-Read on for 15 cruise dining hacks that will change the way you think about eating on a cruise ship.
+Read on for 14 cruise dining hacks that will change the way you think about eating on a cruise ship.

 As long as you aren't dumping heaps of plates outside your door and blocking the hallway with your dirty dishes, there's no reason you can't create your own "room service" by grabbing some food and whisking it back to your cruise cabin.
 Similarly, we've sat down for lunch in a main dining room and requested to take the leftovers -- sometimes waiters will arrange to have your half-finished meal (or dessert) sent back to your room for you.
 Voila!
 Off-the-menu room service.

 Although closing out your cruise with an upscale meal at a specialty restaurant might seem like a nice idea, it's actually better (and cheaper) to kick off your cruise in one of these alternative venues.
 Many cruise lines offer breaks and bonuses associated with specialty dining on the first night of your sailing.

 You read that right.
 Room 6305 on Royal Caribbean's Liberty of the Seas, Freedom of the Seas and Independence of the Seas comes with a rear-end view of two cows overlooking the promenade below, as well as two vouchers for free Ben & Jerry's ice cream every day for the length of your sailing.
 If the dairy delights aren't enough to sway you, the cow-themed cabin decor might, not to mention the access to a special concierge lounge (typically reserved for suite passengers).

 Likewise, luxury cruise lines like Seabourn will literally cater to your every whim; if that whim is Champagne and caviar all day every day, or an elaborate Peking duck dinner, so be it.
 In many suite-class restaurants, if the ingredients are on the menu, the chef can probably incorporate them into a custom dish of your choosing.
 It always pays to ask -- the worst that can happen is someone says, "no."

 Likewise, if you prefer your beverages to be hot, bring your favorite brand of tea, instant coffee or hot chocolate mix.
-(The truly hardcore will bring on their own cases of soda, where allowed, or even ground coffee and a French press.)
+(The truly hardcore will bring on their own cases of soda or seltzer, where allowed, or even ground coffee and a French press.)

 Want to add a kick to your cone?
 Take sugary cereal at breakfast for ice cream toppings later on.
 Think frosted cornflakes on chocolate soft-serve and Froot Loops crushed over your bowl of vanilla.
 Tiny boxes of cereal make for a great late-night snack to keep stashed in the cabin, as well.

 Don't feel like you have to default to the buffet or room service to get in your first (and arguably most important) meal of the day.
 Beyond main dining rooms, which offer sit-down and made-to-order breakfast specialties, scope out alternative dining spots with a morning menu.
-It's no secret, but many don't realize that venues like the AquaSpa Cafe on Celebrity, O'Sheehan's on Norwegian Cruise Line and BlueIguana Cantina on Carnival all offer tasty (and complimentary) options for breaking the fast.
+It's no secret, but many don't realize that venues like the AquaSpa Cafe on Celebrity, The Local and O'Sheehan's on Norwegian Cruise Line and BlueIguana Cantina on Carnival all offer tasty (and complimentary) options for breaking the fast.
 Did someone say breakfast burrito?

 We don't mean bus tables when we say work the main dining room to your advantage.
 Because you're not being charged by the plate, you won't find sharing fees or sideways glances if you share entrees with your spouse, order two appetizers for a main dish or try a half portion of an entree as your app.
 Or, order multiple desserts, no regrets.
 Only want a slight splurge?
 Order off the kids' menu for smaller dessert portions.
 Don't feel like you're required to order three traditional courses -- customizing is one of the perks of a vacation at sea.